 Annual Radiobiology & Physics Review Course

-The University of Maryland School of Medicine Department of Radiation Oncology is proud to announce that we will again be hosting our Annual Radiobiology and Physics Review Course from May 2-5, 2013.
-The purpose of this four-day course is to provide a comprehensive review of radiobiology and physics for senior radiation oncology residents who are taking the board exam for the first time and radiation oncologists already in practice who attend the review course to prepare for their re-certification examinations.
+The University of Maryland School of Medicine Department of Radiation Oncology is proud to announce that we will be hosting the 11th Annual Radiobiology and Physics Review Course from May 1-4, 2014.
+The purpose of this four-day course is to provide a comprehensive review of radiobiology and physics for senior radiation oncology residents and medical physics residents who are taking the board exam for the first time as well as radiation oncologists already in practice who attend the review course to prepare for re-certification examinations.
 The instructors for this course include a combination of invited nationally recognized faculty and our own top-ranked faculty in the departments of radiobiology and physics.

 Upon completion of this activity participants should be able to describe and discuss:

 - current molecular and cellular biology and its impact on modern radiobiology

 - the biological basis of current and upcoming treatment modalities

 - the physical principles of radiation therapy, including planning and setup for external beam therapy, brachytherapy, and stereotactic radiosurgery

 - imaging applications to radiation therapy, such as in treatment simulation and target definitions